Evade the Trap of Confirmation Bias

 If people believe that violent crime keeps increasing, they will retain information about recent crimes and disbelieve or ignore the fact that crime rates have declined for decades.
 If individuals think the Earth is thousands, instead of billions, of years old, they will not believe the truth even when shown fossils in a museum.
 For that matter, if people are convinced that Friday the 13th is unlucky, they will pay attention and remember the times bad things happened on this date but will fail to remember all the Friday the 13ths when no misfortune occurred.

-Confirmation bias is crucial because, when it comes to politics, all of us carry in our heads a long list of preexisting beliefs, stereotypes and biases.
-So, if you present evidence or use language that seems to challenge your listeners’ key beliefs, they will stop listening.
+In short, when faced with facts that contradict strongly felt beliefs, people will almost always reject the facts and hold on to their beliefs.
+That means, if we use language that seems to challenge your listeners’ key beliefs, they will stop listening.
 If they think you are saying “you’re wrong,” a switch clicks in their brains turning off rational consideration and turning on negative emotions.

 Why do people’s brains work that way?